wazuh/wazuh-documentation/source/user-manual/reference/tools/agent-groups.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Find out how the agent_groups program allows you to list agents assigned to a group.
+  :description: Find out how to list agents assigned to a group using the agent_groups program.
 Learn more about it in this section of the Wazuh documentation.

 .. _agent_groups: